Main developments following the earthquake in Turkey and Syria - ExBulletin

 Blinken told Ankara that the US government responded to the disaster within hours and has so far sent hundreds of personnel and relief workers.
 But he said ordinary Americans also reacted to the heartbreaking images from the quake area.

-We have nearly $80 million in private sector donations in the United States, (from) individuals.
+We have nearly $80 million in private sector donations in the United States, [from] people.
 When I visited the Turkish Embassy in Washington, I almost couldn’t get in through the front door because boxes were stacked all the way to the embassy, Blinken said.

 NATO said a ship carrying 600 temporary containers had left Italy and was expected to arrive in Turkey next week.